nivekmai/oryx-build-extension/README.md

 The extension uses the Github API and the Oryx URL to drive the Github workflow.
 When the latest workflow is complete, the API is used to create a download link.

+The bulk of the code is in [App.tsx](pages/content-ui/src/App.tsx), and is almost entirely just attempting to handle various states/latency from the API.

 ## Development

 Forked from [Jonghakseo/chrome-extension-boilerplate-react-vite](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite).
 See the boilerplate readme for instructions.